serverdensity/sd-agent-core-plugins/varnish/README.md

 ## Overview

-Connect Varnish to Datadog in order to:
+Connect Varnish to Server Density in order to:

 * Visualize your cache performance in real-time
 * Correlate the performance of Varnish with the rest of your applications

 ## Installation

-Install the `dd-check-varnish` package manually or with your favorite configuration manager
+Install the `sd-agent-varnish` package manually or with your favorite configuration manager

 ## Configuration